 - Three reflective statements are required in every three-year cycle to aspects of physiotherapy in New Zealand relevant to you:

-- One specific to Māori
+- One specific to Māori culture

 - and then choose two from the following categories: ethical/ cultural/professional area practice

 - I have reflected on my practice, and my learning and development needs are being addressed through my current annual CPD plan completed in accordance with the Board’s requirements.
 I declare compliance with the minimum CPD requirements and am able to demonstrate my compliance with the requirements through the provision of a professional development request.